Internal Audit

 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, internal auditors will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment, including:

-• Assessing specific operations for which they had responsibility within the previous year.
+• Assessing specific operations for which they had responsibility within the previous year;

-• Performing any operational duties for the University or its affiliates.
+• Performing any operational duties for the University or its affiliates;

-• Directing the activities of any University employee not employed by the internal audit activity, except to the extent that such employees have been appropriately assigned to auditing teams or to otherwise assist internal auditors.
+• Directing the activities of any University employee not employed by the internal audit function, except to the extent that such employees have been appropriately assigned to auditing teams or to otherwise assist internal auditors.

 Where the Director of Internal Audit has or is expected to have roles and/or responsibilities that fall outside of internal auditing, safeguards will be established to limit impairments to independence or objectivity.
 Internal auditors will:

-• Disclose any impairment of independence or objectivity, in fact or appearance, to appropriate parties.
+• Disclose any impairment of independence or objectivity, in fact or appearance, to appropriate parties;

-• Exhibit professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
+• Exhibit professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined;

 • Take necessary precautions to avoid being unduly influenced by their own interests or by others in forming judgments.